mgreiler/se-unlocked/Transcripts/EP_29_Kent_C_Dodds.md

+---
-# Transcript Episode 29 with Kent C. Dodds
+episode: "Transcript Episode 29 with Kent C. Dodds"
+permalink: /no-mocks-allowed
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello, welcome to the software engineering unlocked podcast.
 I'm your host, dr. McKayla.
 And today I have the pleasure to talk to